-But if the free version won’t cut it, Duolingo also offers their Plus Plan, which is a paid subscription.
+But if the free version won’t cut it, Duolingo also offers their Super Plan, which is a paid subscription.
 It costs $84 per year, or $7 per month.
-By upgrading to the Plus plan, Duolingo removes the annoying ads, includes unlimited hearts and test-outs, and adds personalized lessons to review your mistakes, among other features.
+By upgrading to the Super plan, Duolingo removes the annoying ads, includes unlimited hearts and test-outs, and adds personalized lessons to review your mistakes, among other features.

 So from a pure pricing perspective, Duolingo is obviously the cheaper option.
 You’re looking at around $13 more per month for the Pimsleur plan over the Duolingo paid subscription.

 However, much like other companies such as Rosetta Stone, both companies do give customers the chance to test their programs before fully committing.
 Pimsleur offers a 7-day free trial period, while Duolingo offers consumers a 14-day trial period to test out their Super subscription.

 Verdict: Duolingo Or Pimsleur For Language Learning?